Introduction to Economics

 Form of the module (i.e. obligatory, elective etc.): Elective

-Prerequisites: None.
+None.
 This is a reading class.
 Students are expected to read the relevant material (about 1 chapter of an elementary textbook) to prepare for each lecture.
-This course is designed for students of our cultural science program as well as law students.
-It should be regarded as an introductory course, which should prepare for the upcoming courses in Micro- or Macroeconomics on the 101 level.
-Also fx-students are invited to join the course.
+This course is designed particularly for students of our cultural science program as well as law students.
+It should be regarded as an introductory course to economics, which should give a succinct overview of various topics in economics as well as prepare for the upcoming courses in Micro- or Macroeconomics on the 101 level.
+Also foreign exchange-students are invited to join the course.

 Applicability of module for other study programmes: